malte-b/musical_env_bike/documentation.md

 ![PM Raincloud Plots](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/pm_raincloud.png)

-Looking at the plot we find that the distribution of PM2.5 and PM10 seem to be the same.
+Looking at the plot we find that the distribution of PM2.5 and PM10 nearly seem to be the same.
 This can be explained by the definition of PM ("Particulate Matter").
 PM1 describes the amount of µg/m³ of particles	smaller than 1 µm.
 PM2.5 includes the amount of µg/m³ of particles	smaller than 2.5 µm.
 And PM10 contains the amount of µg/m³ of particles	smaller than 10 µm.
 All particles that are smaller than 1 µm or 2.5 µm are smaller than 10 µm as well.
-Therefore the PM10 values equal the PM2.5 values most of the time.
+If there are only a few particles with a size between 2.5 and 10 µm, the PM10 values equal the PM2.5 values most of the time.

 For sonification we want to use the PM data to manipulate different aspects of the auditory represantation.
 If PM2.5 and PM10 values behave the same most of the time the sound representation hardly becomes exiting and meaningful to the listener.
 This is why we decided to subtract the smaller PM values of the bigger ones for each data point.
 This way we generate something we call "disjoint PM".
 As expected, the following plot proves that the distribution of the PM values becomes more distinct for the "disjoint PM".